killshot13/azure-cloud-resume-challenge/README.md

-# Azure Cloud Resume Challenge
+# Cloud Resume Challenge

+## Microsoft Azure Version

+_Inspired by the [original Cloud Resume Challenge blog post](https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/) which was the brainchild of [Forrest Brazael](http://forrestbrazeal.com/)_

-## Updated for 2021
+### Updated for 2021

 [View on GitHub Pages](https://killshot13.github.io/azure-cloud-resume-challenge)